-1. Use a safe method to generate the key.
+- 1. The key is generated by the subscriber in a secure manner. - 2.
 This CA will check whether the key uploaded by the subscriber is duplicated, whether it is a weak key, and whether the quality of the key is defective.
 If it does not pass the test, the certificate will not be issued.